tan0714/FTSOMarketSentiment/README.md

 - **CSV Generation & CAR Conversion:**
   After scraping, tweets are saved into a CSV file.
 This CSV is then converted into a CAR file using IPFS tools.
 - **Storacha Integration:**
   The CAR file is uploaded to Filecoin through Storacha, ensuring that every dataset has a verifiable and immutable record.
+This is then used to interact with our contract that creates the filecoin storage deal.

 ### 3. Crypto Pricing Model
 - **Historical & Sentiment Data:**